davidmlentz/stylechecker/outfile.md

 {{< img src="jconsole3.png" wide="true" alt="JConsole's overview tab shows graphs of CPU usage, heap memory usage, and classes loaded." >}}

 We've shown how to use JConsole to remotely view ActiveMQ metrics using JMX.
-But JConsole doesn't provid**_e.g._**aphs of your ActiveMQ metrics, and it requires you to open a port to allow traffic specifically for JMX requests.
+But JConsole doesn't provid==e.g.==naphs of your ActiveMQ metrics, and it requires you to open a port to allow traffic specifically for JMX requests.
 In the next section, we'll look at Hawtio, a JMX monitoring tool that works over HTTP and helps you visualize ActiveMQ metrics with timeseries graphs.

 ## Hawtio
 [Hawtio][hawtio] is an open source, GUI-based tool that you can use to monitor Java applications that expose metrics via JMX.
 Hawtio has built-in support for ActiveMQ, and it works as a web app inside your ActiveMQ installation, similar to the Web Console.
 Hawtio displays broker and destination metrics as numerical data, and as timeseries graphs, which Hawtio calls **Charts**.

 {{< img src="hawtio1.png" caption="One of the views in Hawtio shows queue metrics as a timeseries graph." wide="true" alt="This Hawtio screenshot shows ten different ActiveMQ metrics visualized as timeseries graphs in one view." >}}

 Hawtio uses [horizon graphs][horizon-graphs] to visualize metrics.
-This format uses color to maintain a consistent h**_e.g._**t even if the maximum y-axis value changes over time.
+This format uses color to maintain a consistent h==e.g.==nt even if the maximum y-axis value changes over time.
 The darkest regions represent the highest values.
-A new value that would fall above th**_e.g._**aph's preexisting upper limit is represented in a darker shade and is plotted within th**_e.g._**aph's existing h**_e.g._**t.
+A new value that would fall above th==e.g.==naph's preexisting upper limit is represented in a darker shade and is plotted within th==e.g.==naph's existing h==e.g.==nt.

-{{< img src="hawtio2.png" wide="true" caption="Instead of increasing the h**_e.g._**t of th**_e.g._**aph as values rise, a horizon graph applies darker shades to higher values, allowing it to plot a dynamic range of y-axis values in the same vertical space." alt="A simple horizon graph shows higher values in darker colors." >}}
+{{< img src="hawtio2.png" wide="true" caption="Instead of increasing the h==e.g.==nt of th==e.g.==naph as values rise, a horizon graph applies darker shades to higher values, allowing it to plot a dynamic range of y-axis values in the same vertical space." alt="A simple horizon graph shows higher values in darker colors." >}}

 ### Advantages of using Hawtio
 The timeseries graphs available in Hawtio's **Charts** tab differentiate it from JConsole and the ActiveMQ Web Console.
-Thes**_e.g._**aphs allow you to identify trends in the performance of your messaging infrastructure, and can be helpful for troubleshooting issues.
+Thes==e.g.==naphs allow you to identify trends in the performance of your messaging infrastructure, and can be helpful for troubleshooting issues.

 Hawtio works over the web, which gives it some advantages over tools like JConsole and the Web Console.
 The Hawtio frontend makes HTTP calls to a Jolokia server that's included in your ActiveMQ installation.
 Jolokia's role is to serve JMX data via REST endpoints.
 The Hawtio UI sends requests and receives JSON responses over HTTP, which could make it easier to use in your environment, since HTTP ports are likely already in use and not blocked by a firewall.